MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-credentialproviders.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting allows you to control whether a user can change the time before a password is required when a Connected Standby device screen turns off.

 If you enable this policy setting, a user on a Connected Standby device can change the amount of time after the device's screen turns off before a password is required when waking the device.
 The time is limited by any EAS settings or Group Policies that affect the maximum idle time before a device locks.
 Additionally, if a password is required when a screensaver turns on, the screensaver timeout will limit the options the user may choose.